Artists' General Benevolent Institution

 Key Takeaways for Grant Writers

-• This is a benevolent welfare fund, not a project grant-maker: AGBI provides financial assistance to individual artists in need, not funding for artistic projects or organizational programs
+• This is a benevolent welfare fund, not a project grant-maker: AGBI provides financial assistance to individual artists in need, not funding for artistic projects or organisational programmes

-• Contact-based process: There is no public application form or deadline; applicants must contact the organization directly to discuss their situation
+• Contact-based process: There is no public application form or deadline; applicants must contact the organisation directly to discuss their situation

-• Professional practice required: Applicants must demonstrate a history of professional visual arts practice recognized by the public
+• Professional practice required: Applicants must demonstrate a history of professional visual arts practice recognised by the public

 • Health and hardship focus: Grants are specifically for artists unable to work due to illness, accident, or old age